 Following the conference, the Area Chair prepares a letter based on the material provided by the Faculty member, the department letter, classroom visits, evaluation conference, and other pertinent evidence.
 The Area Chair letter and the department chair letter becomes a part of the official evaluation notebook.
 A copy of the Area Chair letter is provided to the Faculty member at least two weeks prior to consideration by the Committee on Faculty.
 The Faculty member may choose to respond in writing to the departmental letter, evaluation conference, and/or Area Chair letter.

 At the end of the evaluation process, then, the following documents are included in the Faculty member’s folder:

 Copies of the primary documents (all those listed above except the student evaluations and supporting materials) are forwarded to the Provost and the Committee on Faculty for consideration.

-For evaluations involving tenure and/or promotion decisions, the Committee on Faculty’s recommendations will be sent to the President by the Provost, who will indicate concurrence or dissent, and forwarded by the President, with her or his recommendations, to the Executive Committee of the Board of Trustees for final action.
+For evaluations involving tenure and/or promotion decisions, the Committee on Faculty’s recommendations are sent to the President by the Provost, who indicates concurrence or dissent, and forwarded by the President, with any recommendations, to the Executive Committee of the Board of Trustees for final action.
 That process is outlined in the next section, D.5.